FastComments/fastcomments-wordpress-plugin/README.txt

 5. Click FastComments in the left admin panel.
 6. Follow the steps to setup and connect your WordPress installation to our servers.
 Don't worry, it's just a couple clicks.

-You can expect the sync to take several minutes if you have tens of thousands of comments.
+You can expect the sync to take several minutes if you have tens of thousands of comments or more.

 FastComments has performance as a top priority and is designed to ensure it does not put significant load on your site during setup.
 We use WordPress's default indexes to perform the sync, and even for large sites the load should be very little and is designed to be spread out as much as possible.